Estimated reading time:6 minutes, 22 seconds

 Why choose England as your first official match opponent?

 England is a traditional football country.
 A nation we have faced many times in important competitions.
 Germany vs England is something people will want to watch.
-At the same time, England has made a lot of progress in developing Futsal and the national team has competed well.
+At the same time, England has made a lot of progress in the development of Futsal and the national team has competed well.
 The level of performance will definitely be a big challenge for us.
 A match against England will show us what our level of performance at this stage is.
 On the other hand, England is not a world power like Spain, Russia, Italy or Portugal – all of them are also attractive opponents but far too good for us at the moment.

-Grassroots is extremely important for any sport especially coach education, what plans are the DFB putting in place to give more young people the opportunity to play and what coach education is available for enthusiasts to develop their Futsal coaching knowledge?
+Grassroots is extremely important for any sport especially coach education, what plans are the DFB putting in place to give more young people the opportunity to play?
+And, what coach education is available for enthusiasts to develop their Futsal coaching knowledge?

 We have already various low-level courses for coaches in place.
 Next year, we will introduce a futsal C-license advanced training course and the UEFA futsal B-diploma.